Dominican Citizenship & Nationality Services

 • People who obtained Dominican citizenship through marriage

-• Former Dominican citizens seeking to restore their status
+• Former Dominicans restoring their status

 Processing time: 3–4 weeks